lalitladumor280697/web-monetization/README.md

 - [`‘monetizationprogress’` event and event listener](https://webmonetization.org/docs/api#monetizationprogress),
 - showing/hiding content based on whether a visitor is streaming payment to the site through Web Monetization.

-At the end of the tutorial, Auden presents a handful of resources that a user can leverage to continue on with Web Monetization and join the Web Monetization community.
+At the end of the tutorial, Shivam presents a handful of resources that a user can leverage to continue on with Web Monetization and join the Web Monetization community.
 Users can also download or copy the sample code and view the sample code on Github.